skylize/clerc/README.md

 #### Might get fixed
 * *Page Action popups and Browser Action popups still require a click.*

     Clerc was originally intended for a different problem, namely Content Scripts which won't refresh at all without disabling or uninstalling.
+Fixing this may break the current syntax.

     These popups will naturally refresh without reloading the whole extension.
 If you *only* need reloading for your Action popups, I suspect the official [LiveReload](http://livereload.com) extension might be up to the job.